-The GEO Group, Inc. ("GEO," "Company," "we" or "us") is furnishing this proxy statement in connection with the solicitation of proxies by our board of directors for use at the annual meeting of shareholders to be held at the Ritz Carlton Ft.
-Lauderdale, 1 North Fort Lauderdale Beach Boulevard, Fort Lauderdale, Florida 33304, May 4, 2011, at 9:00 A.M., Eastern Daylight Time.
+The GEO Group, Inc. ("GEO," "we" or "us") is furnishing this proxy statement in connection with the solicitation of proxies by our board of directors for use at the annual meeting of shareholders to be held at The Breakers, One South County Road, Palm Beach, Florida, 33480, May 7, 2013, at 9:00 A.M., Eastern Daylight Time.
 Please note that the proxy card provides a means to withhold authority to vote for any individual director-nominee.
-Also note that the format of the proxy card provides an opportunity to specify your choice between approval, disapproval or abstention with respect to the proposals indicated on the proxy card, other than with respect to the advisory vote on the preferred frequency for future advisory votes on executive compensation for which the proxy card will provide the frequency options of every three years, every two years and every year as well as the option to abstain from this vote.
+Also note that the format of the proxy card provides an opportunity to specify your choice between approval, disapproval or abstention with respect to the proposals indicated on the proxy card.
 A proxy card which is properly executed, returned and not revoked will be voted in accordance with the instructions indicated.
-A proxy voted by telephone or the internet and not revoked will be voted in accordance with the shareholder's instructions.
-If no instructions are given, proxies that are signed and returned or voted by telephone or internet will be voted as follows:
+A proxy voted by telephone or the Internet and not revoked will be voted in accordance with the shareholder's instructions.
+If no instructions are given, proxies that are signed and returned or voted by telephone or the Internet will be voted as follows: